Cognigy/Documentation/docs/ai/empower/nlu/intents/intent-analyzer.md

 To improve the score and reduce overlap, adjustments must be made to the example sentences contained within the intent.

 !!! warning "Trends in individual intents may not reflect overall model quality"
-    When a model performs well it does not mean that it cannot be further improved still on the intent level.
+    When a model performs well, it does not mean that it cannot be further improved still on the intent level.
 Red or yellow intents indicate opportunities for improvement.
-Such opportunities are not necessarily a reflection of a poor overall model which is separately and accurately assessed in the overall model score - the whole is greater than the sum of its parts!
+Low scores in specific areas, such as these opportunities, don't necessarily indicate a weak overall model.
+The overall model score provides an accurate assessment of its performance, reflecting the "whole is greater than the sum of its parts" principle.

 ### Individual Example Sentence